 It is typical for mobile wallets to maintain a single connection to a Lightning Service Provider (LSP).
 As a result, should an attacker assume the role of the LSP, and the transaction in question involves nodes that are directly connected to it, the correlation of the payment to the specific nodes in question becomes a relatively simple task, as it doesn’t require the attacker to control more nodes besides the LSP.

-Another way to correlate payments is by analyzing how much time a payment took and, based on information that the node has on the topology of the network, make assumptions about whom is the sender and the receiver.
+Another way to correlate payments is by analyzing how much time a payment took and, based on information that the node has on the network’s topology, make assumptions about whom is the sender and the receiver.

 This attack begins with data collection.
-The attacker can send a bunch of fake payments to different lightning nodes at different degrees of separation.
-Then it measures the average time that each of these payments takes and saves this data for comparison later.
-When the attacker receives a payment it starts a clock, routes the payment, and stops the clock when it receives the “receipt” for the payment.
+The attacker can send fake payments to different lightning nodes at different degrees of separation.
+Then it measures the average time each of these payments takes and saves this data for later comparison.
+When the attacker receives a payment, it starts a clock, routes the payment, and stops the clock when it receives the “receipt”.
 Now it compares the time measured with the data that it has to make assumptions about who is the sender and the receiver of that payment.

-Researchers at the Technical University of Berlin published a study demonstrating that the leading nodes in the network have the ability to determine the origin and destination of a substantial proportion of payments, ranging from 50-72%.
+Researchers at the Technical University of Berlin published a study demonstrating that the leading nodes in the network can determine the origin and destination of a substantial proportion of payments, ranging from 50-72%.

 Privacy from different perspectives

 The lightning network currently provides different levels of privacy for people sending and receiving payments.
-BOLT 11 and BOLT 4, which specify how payments are encoded and how routing works, respectively, can be harmful to the privacy of the person receiving the payment.
-Let’s explore some of the guarantees and nuances for both senders and receivers.
+BOLT 11 and BOLT 4, which specify how payments are encoded and how routing works, can harm the privacy of the person receiving the payment.
+Let’s explore some guarantees and nuances for both senders and receivers.

 Senders have better privacy than receivers.
 Their identity is protected by onion routing, meaning that nodes along the path don’t know who the sender is.
-But, as discussed earlier, there are techniques that can be used by an attacker to de-anonymize the sender of a payment.
+But, as discussed earlier, an attacker can use some techniques to de-anonymize the sender of a payment.